afneville/docs/vcs/branches.md

 * 2c35a17 create README
 ```

-By using `git checkout` to return to the main branch the log no long
+By using `git checkout` to return to the main branch the log no longer
-shows commits made after the commit pointed to by the current branch.
+displays commits made after the commit pointed to by the current branch.
 The `--all` flag will show late commits.

 ```text